Skip to main content

 • Protect individual rights: The rights protected by the Constitution are the rights of individual human beings

-If ratified, the amendment would allow Congress to pass laws limiting super PAC spending, requiring disclosure of dark money, and establishing public financing systems for elections—reforms that are currently unconstitutional under Citizens United.
+If ratified, any of these amendments would allow Congress to pass laws limiting super PAC spending, requiring disclosure of dark money, and establishing public financing systems for elections—reforms that are currently unconstitutional under Citizens United.

-Seven of nine Massachusetts House Democrats have put their names on the amendment to overturn Citizens United.
-Only Auchincloss and Neal have declined.
+Seven of the nine Massachusetts House Democrats have put their names on at least one of the four amendments to overturn Citizens United.
+Only Auchincloss — among the rank and file — has declined to sign any.

 Follow the PAC Money

-Auchincloss and Neal together have received $536,250 in PAC money this cycle—more than Keating, McGovern, and Pressley combined ($140,100).567810 The other seven Massachusetts House Democrats—including Clark, Trahan, Moulton, and Lynch—all support the amendment.
-Rep. Katherine Clark receives the most PAC money of any Massachusetts Democrat, but as House Minority Whip, leadership fundraising is expected—and she still cosponsors the amendment.9
+Auchincloss alone has received over $700,000 in PAC money this cycle — more than Keating, McGovern, and Pressley combined ($140,100).3568 Seven of the nine Massachusetts House Democrats — Trahan, Moulton, Lynch, Pressley, Keating, McGovern, and Neal — have cosponsored at least one of the four 119th-Congress amendments to overturn Citizens United.2 Rep. Katherine Clark receives the most PAC money of any Massachusetts Democrat, but as House Minority Whip, leadership fundraising is expected — and her zero cosponsorships reflect the standard practice that leadership generally does not cosponsor rank-and-file bills.7

 The correlation is not proof of causation.
-But it raises an obvious question: does the reluctance to put one’s name on the Citizens United amendment have anything to do with the money flowing from the very system that amendment would dismantle?
+But it raises an obvious question: does the reluctance to sign on to any of the four 119th-Congress amendments have anything to do with the money flowing from the very system those amendments would dismantle?

 Words vs. Actions